Amanbig/Amanbig/README.md

 - 📫 How to reach me **amanpreetsinghjhiwant@outlook.com**

-- ⚡ Fun fact **Passionate about technology and its limitless possibilities 🚀**
+- ⚡**Passionate about technology and its limitless possibilities 🚀**

 <h3 align="left">Connect with me:</h3>
 <p align="left">